-The date that this order is expected to arrive will be displayed here.
+The date that this order Recieved or arrived at your business will be displayed here.
 This information can be entered when the Purchase Order is created.

 The program will automatically set the status.
 The status depends on whether the order has been received or not.
 If this is a new Purchase Order that has not yet been received, the status will display "Open".
 If you are viewing a previously received PO and the product has been checked in, you will see the word "Closed".
 If you received only part of the product listed on the PO, it will display "Open".

 Add any additional notes about the Purchase Order here.

 The Item Id is the name of the product or the name that was entered when the product was added to your Retail Products list.

 The item description that was entered on the item's profile will show here.

 The manufacturer entered on this item's profile will show in this column.

 This is the ID code the vendor uses to identify the product The Vendor SKU is the number that is displayed next to this item on the invoice.
 It is an identification number for your vendor that is used during the ordering process.
 It communicates accurately to the Vendor exactly which product you are ordering.
 If a Vendor SKU has not been entered for your products, this can be done in the Retail Products list.

 The company name selected when creating the purchase order will show here.
 This is a feature for multiple locations.